Advertisement

 731 | 442 | 286 | Santos, Barcelona, PSG | 1 UCL, 5 Ligue 1 titles |

-One of Brazil’s most important and storied players who left his mark on the sport.
-Ronaldinho, or ‘The Smiling Assassin’ as many know him, tantalized audiences worldwide with his wide array of skills, his bag of tricks, and joyful exuberance every time he took to the pitch.
+One of Brazil’s most important and storied players who left his mark on the sport with his magic and flair.
+The Barcelona legend Ronaldinho, aka ‘The Smiling Assassin’ as many know him, tantalised audiences worldwide with his wide array of skills.
+Ronaldinho's bag of tricks, and joyful exuberance every time he took to the pitch.
+His popularity was immense during his peak of power, playing for Barcelona and AC Milan at the club level.

-Embodying the Joga Bonito spirit, Ronaldinho experienced the highest of highs as a player and some very low lows in his personal life.
+Embodying the Joga Bonito spirit, the winger experienced the highest of highs as a player and some very low lows in his personal life.
 Despite this, the world will forever remember Dinho as the man who’d dance with the ball at his feet and make a mockery out of defenders at the highest levels of the game.
+With Brazil, he lifted the FIFA World Cup in 2002 and played a key role.

 Games | Goals | Assists | Main Clubs | Major Wins |